-It is the best way to calculate the profit since it does not take into account the investment income and only concentrates on underwriting operations.
+- It is the best way to calculate the profit since it does not take into account the investment income and only concentrates on underwriting operations.

 - Both the components of the combined ratio can be explained separately.
-The underwriting loss ratio measures the efficiency of the company on the standard of its underwriting methodology whereas expense ratio measures how well effective is the overall operation of the company.
+The underwriting loss ratio measures the efficiency of the company on the standard of its underwriting methodology.
+In contrast, expense ratio measures how well proper is the overall operation of the company.

 - It does not give the entire picture about the profitability of the company because it excludes the investment income.
 These companies earn a good source of income from investments in bonds, stocks, and other financial instruments that are outside their core business.

 - It is made up of many components.
 We tend to focus just on the CR number and miss about analyzing the components it is made up of.

 - The firm can make specific changes to its financial statements to improve the components of the combined ratio, and thus this ratio ends up nothing but window dressing.

 - It only takes into consideration the monetary aspects of the firm and ignores the qualitative aspects.